 Outside of Mass, other regular Catholic devotions are practiced.
 During Lent, for example, one of the most encouraged prayers is Stations of the Cross.
 Like all things Tanzanian, this prayer is drawn-out with scriptures read, prayers said, songs sung, and appropriate pauses for each station.
 Another Catholic custom is to wear a Rosary around one’s neck for both safekeeping and protection against any evil spirits.
 This is also an easy way to have a Rosary on hand when the Small Christian Community, choir, or small group of friends decides to pray the Rosary together.

 Charismatic Catholic practices such as healing and speaking in tongues have grown in recent years in response to burgeoning Pentecostal churches.
 Weeklong, outdoor Catholic Charismatic rallies draw thousands listening to the testimonies of an array of local and international speakers.
 In other parts of Tanzania, Catholic revivalism has also taken a decidedly neo-traditional form.
 For example, Fr.
 Felician Nkwera’s Marian Faith Healing movement in Dar es Salaam combined charismatic healing and traditional Marian piety, drawing thousands of adherents until the local hierarchy condemned the movement in the early 2000s.

-Comoro, Christopher and John Sivalon.
-“Tanzania: Marian Faith Healing Ministry.”
-In Popular Catholicism in a World Church, edited by T. Bamat and J.P.
-Wiest, 157-82.
-Maryknoll, NY: Orbis Books, 1999.
+Christopher Comoro and John Sivalon, “Tanzania: Marian Faith Healing Ministry,” in Popular Catholicism in a World Church, eds.
+T. Bamat and J.P.
+Wiest (Maryknoll, NY: Orbis Books, 1999), 157-82.